emsesp/EMS-ESP32/README.md

 - Download [Git](https://git-scm.com/download/win) (install using the default settings)
 - Download and install [Visual Studio Code](https://code.visualstudio.com/docs/?dv=win) (VSC).
 It's like 40MB so don't confuse with the commercial Microsoft Visual Studio.
 - Restart the PC (if using Windows) to apply the new PATH settings.
 It should now detect Git
-- Install these VSC extensions: PlatformIO IDE & GitLens, and then click reload to activate them
+- Install the VSC extensions "PlatformIO IDE" then click reload to activate it
 - Git clone this repo, eith using `git clone` from PlatformIO's terminal or the Git GUI interface
-- Create a `platformio.ini` based on the `platformio.ini-example` making the necessary changes for your WiFi and MQTT credentials in the build flags.
-If you're not using MQTT leave MQTT_IP empty (`MQTT_IP=""`)
+- Create a `platformio.ini` based on the `platformio.ini-example` making the necessary changes for your board type

-**On Linux (e.g. Ubuntu under Windows10):**
+**On Linux (e.g. Ubuntu under Windows 10):**

 - make sure Python 2.7 is installed
 - make sure you have a Linux distro installed (https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-- Do:
+- Then...
 ```python
 % pip install -U platformio
 % sudo platformio upgrade